I, Borg

 "The Best of Both Worlds" would have been drawn upon as well.

-Instead, what we get here simply feels like the biggest
+At any rate, the ending that we do get here simply feels like the biggest

 that made the Borg's hive mind so effectively alien.
 And thus